-30. Registers - inspection and copies
+37. Registers - inspection and copies

-- 30.1 The trust shall make the registers specified in paragraph 29 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 30.2 The trust shall not make any part of its registers available for inspection by members of the public which shows details of any member of the trust, if the member so requests. - 30.3 So far as the registers are required to be made available:

-30.3.1 they are to be available for inspection free of charge at all reasonable times; and

-30.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract.

-30.4 If the person requesting a copy or extract is not a member of the trust, the trust may impose a reasonable charge for doing so.
+- 37.1 The Trust shall make the registers specified in paragraph 35 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 37.2 The Trust shall not make any part of its register of member available for inspection by members of the public, if the member so requests. - 37.3 So far as the registers are required to be made available: - 37.3.1 they are to be available for inspection free of charge at all reasonable times; and, - 37.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 37.4 If the person requesting a copy or extract is not a member of the Trust, the Trust may impose a reasonable charge for doing so.

-31. Documents available for public inspection
+38. Documents available for public inspection

-- 31.1 The trust shall make the following documents available for inspection by members of the public free of charge at all reasonable times: - 31.1.1 a copy of the current constitution; - 31.1.2 a copy of the current authorisation;

-31.1.3 a copy of the latest annual accounts and of any report of the auditor on them;

-31.1.4 a copy of the latest annual report and accounts;

-- 31.1.5 a copy of the latest information as to its forward planning; and - 31.1.6 a copy of any notice given under section 52 of the 2006 Act. - 31.2 Any person who requests a copy of or extract from any of the above documents is to be provided with a copy. - 31.3 If the person requesting a copy or extract is not a member of the trust, the trust may impose a reasonable charge for doing so.
+- 38.1 The Trust shall make the following documents available at the Trust Headquarters for inspection by members of the public free of charge at all reasonable times: - 37.1.1 a copy of the current constitution; 37.1.2 a copy of the current authorisation; 37.1.3 a copy of the latest annual accounts and of any report of the auditor on them; 37.1.4 a copy of the latest annual report and quality accounts; 37.1.5 a copy of the latest information as to its forward planning; and 37.1.6 a copy of any notice given under section 52 of the 2006 Act. - 38.2 Any person who requests a copy of or extract from any of the above documents is to be provided with a copy. - 38.3 If the person requesting a copy or extract is not a member of the Trust, the trust may impose a reasonable charge for doing so.

-32. Auditor
+39. External Auditor

-- 32.1 The trust shall have an auditor. - 32.2 The Council of Governors shall appoint or remove the auditor at a general meeting of the Council of Governors.
+- 39.1 The Trust shall have an external auditor. - 39.2 The Council of Governors shall appoint or remove the external auditor at a general meeting of the Council of Governors.

-33. Audit committee
+40. Audit committee

-The trust shall establish a committee of non-executive directors as an audit committee to perform such monitoring, reviewing and other functions as is appropriate.
+40.1 The Trust shall establish a committee of voting non-executive directors as an Audit Committee to perform such monitoring, reviewing and other functions as is appropriate.

-34. Accounts
+41. Accounts

-- 34.1 The trust must keep proper accounts and records in relation to the accounts - 34.2 Monitor may with the approval of the Secretary of State give directions to the Trust as to the content and form of its accounts. - 34.3 The accounts are to be audited by the trust's auditor. - 34.4 The trust shall prepare in respect of each financial year annual accounts in such form as Monitor may, with the approval of the Secretary of State direct.

-34.5 The functions of the trust with respect to the preparation of the annual accounts shall be delegated to the Accounting Officer.
+- 41.1 The Trust must keep proper accounts and records in relation to the accounts. - 41.2 NHS Improvement may, with the approval of the Secretary of State, give directions to the Trust as to the content and form of its accounts. - 41.3 The accounts are to be audited by the Trust's auditor. - 41.4 The Trust shall prepare in respect of each financial year annual accounts in such form as NHS Improvement may, with the approval of the Secretary of State direct. - 41.5 The functions of the Trust with respect to the preparation of the annual accounts shall be delegated to the Accounting Officer.

-35. Annual report and forward plans and non-NHS work
+42. Annual report and forward plans and non-NHS work